Modularity-in-Design of Dynamical Network Systems: Retrofit Control Approach: Analysis from Perspective of Single Designer

-Proposition~\ref{co:cl_out} shows that the block diagram in Fig.~\ref{fig:pre_sys} can be equivalently transformed into that in Fig.~\ref{fig:T_out} when $K$ is an output-rectifying retrofit controller with the interaction signal measurement.
-Note that Fig.~\ref{fig:T_out} has a cascade structure, where the upstream feedback system is composed of the blocks of $G$ and $\hat{K}$, while the downstream feedback system is composed of $G$ and $\overline{G}$.
-Focusing on the upstream feedback system, we can design $\hat{K}$ with a standard controller design technique for $G$ that is ``isolated" from $\overline{G}$.
-More specifically, the output signals $\hat{z}$ and $\hat{w}$ from the upstream feedback system can be directly regulated by a suitable choice of $\hat{K}$.
-On the other hand, $z$ is shown to be the sum of $\hat{z}$ and $\check{z}$, the latter of which depends on $\overline{G}$ as
+Proposition~\ref{co:cl_out} shows that the block diagram in Fig.~\ref{fig:pre_sys} can be equivalently transformed into that shown in Fig.~\ref{fig:T_out}, when $K$ is an output-rectifying retrofit controller with the interaction signal measurement.
+Note that Fig.~\ref{fig:T_out} has a cascade structure, where the upstream feedback system is composed of the blocks of $G$ and $\hat{K}$, whereas the downstream feedback system is composed of $G$ and $\overline{G}$.
+Focusing on the upstream feedback system, we can design $\hat{K}$ using a standard controller design technique for $G$ that is ``isolated" from $\overline{G}$.
+More specifically, the output signals $\hat{z}$ and $\hat{w}$ from the upstream feedback system can be directly regulated based on a suitable choice of $\hat{K}$.
+On the other hand, $z$ is shown to be the sum of $\hat{z}$ and $\check{z}$, and the latter depends on $\overline{G}$ as

-In view of this, we see that a design criterion of $\hat{K}$ should, in principle, be specified with regard to not only $\hat{z}$ but also $\hat{w}$.
-In Section~\ref{sec:2stage}, we will discuss what design criterion should be when multiple retrofit controllers are simultaneously designed and implemented.
+Therefore, we see that a design criterion of $\hat{K}$ should, in principle, be specified for $\hat{z}$ and $\hat{w}$.
+In Section~\ref{sec:2stage}, we will discuss the appropriate design criterion, when multiple retrofit controllers are simultaneously designed and implemented.